November 14, 2019

 Problem: there are plenty of them – too bright or dark design, too many incomprehensible interface elements, missing smooth screens transitions – all of these can disturb users and bring an annoying experience that results in an application uninstall.

 Solution: first impression is crucial as well as the whole experience with an app afterwards.
 Every interface element and its size should respond to the whole concept of an app and doesn’t cause long-lasting cognitive load.
-There is a tough task to be completed: come up with a conceptual and unique design, where every element has its own place and meaning.
+There is a tough task to come up with a conceptual and unique design, where every element has its own place and meaning.
 So, don’t forget to take enough time to research.

 What Types of Screens Should Be in Your Application?